FIAT 500 Interior

 - "Inventive styling remains a hallmark of the car, with enough creativity to help you overlook stretches of old-school, subcompact-grade materials." -- Cars.com (2013)

-- "The Fiat 500 is roomier up front than you might expect, and just as tight in back as it looks." -- Kelley Blue Book
+- "The 2015 Fiat 500 subcompact is roomier up front than you might expect, and just as tight in back as it looks." -- Kelley Blue Book

-- "Visibility over the driver's left shoulder is almost completely blocked by the roof pillars and the headrest.
-The convertible's top unveils an expansive opening that extends well forward.
-However, the rear window is smaller than the hatchback's.” -- Consumer Guide (2013)
+- "Visibility over the driver's left shoulder is almost completely blocked by the roof pillars and the headrest." -- Consumer Guide (2013)

-The Fiat 500 comes standard with a six-speaker audio system, an auxiliary jack, a USB port, Bluetooth, keyless entry and steering wheel-mounted audio controls.
-Optional features include a power sunroof, satellite radio, an Alpine premium audio system, a Beats premium audio system and touch-screen navigation.
+The 2015 Fiat 500 comes standard with a six-speaker audio system, an auxiliary jack and USB and Bluetooth connectivity.
+Optional features include satellite radio, Alpine or Beats audio systems, automatic climate control, rear parking sensors, a sunroof and a TomTom navigation system.

 - "The climate controls have a more-traditional layout, though we vastly prefer rotary knobs to the push-button arrangement found here." -- Consumer Guide (2013)